FWeinb/tlkio-bot/README.md

 `client.registerCommand(''|[], function(message){})`

-This function will take as the first argument either a String or an Array of Strings and as a second a callback.
+This function will take either a string or an array of strings as the first argument and a callback as second.
-If a user writes `@%nameOfTheBot% %command%` it will trigger the registered command callback.
+If a user writes `@%nameOfTheBot% %command%` it will trigger the registered command callback for the used `%command%`.

-A `message` object looks like this:
+the callback will be called with a `message` object which looks like this:
 ```
 {
   text : 'Pure Text',